kyutai-labs/tts_longeval/README.md

 ### ZeroMQ based job queue

-We wanted to have a no-dependency job queue for dispatching the generation and metric evaluation to any number of GPUs.
+I wanted to have a no-dependency job queue for dispatching the generation and metric evaluation to any number of GPUs.
 While Redis or similar would have been great, it also requires installing and running an external service.
-The file `tts_longeval/zmqueue` provides a minimalistic job queue.
+The file `tts_longeval/zmqueue.py` provides a minimalistic job queue.
 When running the main `tts_longeval` command, the main process will start listening on a given TCP port, and host a number of job queues, each with a name, corresponding to a single task (e.g. one metric or one model).
 Each GPU worker, either started locally or through SLURM (see `tts_longeval/runner.py`) will connect to this address.